 So what do I do?

-Now that you understand why it’s so important to ditch the coats in the car seat, you need to know some next steps.
+Now that you understand why it’s so important to ditch the bulky clothing in the car seat, you need to know some next steps.
 And we have them for you:

 Put your coat to the test

 Before you change your winter wear game plan, check to see if your child’s coat will work with their car seat.
 One easy way to do this is to take our Winter Coat Test, which you can download online in our FREE resource: Winter Safety in the Seat.
 This will be one of the easiest tests you ever take: we walk you through a simple process that allows you to check whether your child’s coat is a good fit for their seat.
 If your child’s coat can work safely in their car seat, great!
 We will cheer along with you.
 But if you find that the coat compromises your seat’s safety, don’t worry — we have more ideas coming.

 Layer it up

-If your child’s coat doesn’t fit under their harness, you can still keep them warm by using multiple thin layers of clothing.
+If your child’s car seat jacket doesn’t fit under their harness, you can still keep them warm by using multiple thin layers of clothing.
 A long-sleeved t-shirt over another shirt, for instance, is a great way to add some extra warmth.
 If you’re still worried about the chill, add a thin fleece jacket as a top layer, along with a fitted hat and some warm gloves.

 Remember, while no one wants their kiddo to be cold, they will warm up quickly in the car.
 So you don’t have to worry about them staying chilly for long.
 A good rule of thumb is to consider what they would wear while inside their school or daycare and dress them similarly for your ride.